Markoudstaal/abuseipdb-checker/README.md

 # abuseipdb-checker
 Service that daily checks the abuseipdb if your ip is present and sends you an email when it is.

+## Prerequisites

+Your going to need either an SMTP server or Pushover account to send messages.
+Also an abuseipdb account is needed to access their API.

+Pushover account can be created [here](https://pushover.net/) and Abusipdb account can be created [here](https://www.abuseipdb.com/)

 ## Installation

 To install clone the repository as follows: